 A day on the river means having two cars: one to take you to the starting point and one at your end point.
 “Make sure you have the keys for both cars with you,” says Daley.
 “You can save a lot of money by not having to take a taxi if you forget them.”

-Lazy Day Raft Rentals also has a shuttle service for rafters going upstream from the shop.
-(Shuttle service isn't offered if you're planning on rafting down the Elbow.)
-The shuttle runs from the Lazy Days Raft Rentals shop to most parks for $20.
-The shuttle service is for its rental customers only and can transport up to four people.
-The shuttle must be reserved in advance.
+Lazy Day Raft Rentals also has two different shuttle services for rafters going upstream from the shop.
+(Shuttle service isn’t offered if you’re planning on rafting down the Elbow.)
+On weekdays, the shuttle runs from the Lazy Days Raft Rentals shop to Baker Park, Shouldice Park or Edworthy Park for $25 for groups of one to four.
+On weekends, a 40-passenger shuttle bus is offered for $5 per person from Lazy Day to Baker Park only.
+Both shuttles are open to rental customers only.
+Advance reservations are strongly encouraged as the shuttle usually sells out.

 Know the hazards and obstacles along the way

-Daley says there are no new dangerous areas that rafters need to be particularly cautious of, but rafters should be cautious as they enter downtown.
+Daley says rafters should be cautious as they enter downtown.

 “While going under the 10 Street Bridge, it’s best to stay in the middle of the river or to the left,” says Daley.
 “The right side of the river tends to pull people into the rocks and there are river surfers on the right.
 And be aware that the Elbow is really shallow,” adds Daley.
 “We’ve seen rafts get damaged because of that river’s depth.”